 “Really?
 Do you want to know what your alternative is?”
 I asked.

-We came to a halt, the rolling rear door of the truck flew open, and bursts of automatic fire ripped through the air.
-Men in nondescript uniforms screamed and clawed at us, roughly pulling us off the truck.
+We came to a halt.
+The rolling rear door of the truck flew open, and bursts of automatic fire ripped through the air.
+Men in nondescript uniforms screamed and clawed at us, roughly pulling us out of the truck.
 This was it; this was captivity, and the POW phase of SERE had begun.

 Was he talking to me?

 I was jerked up onto my feet.
 At that moment, I sensed that something was attached to my buttock; I reached with my hand and brushed off what turned out to be dry winter leaves.